 UVU Parking Permits have gone Digital!

-permit on campus once it has been associated to a purchased permit record.
+once it has been associated to a purchased permit record.

 - Students - you can simply buy your parking permit online through UVLink.
 Under the

 Student tab in UVLink, look in the center column for the Buy Parking Permits link.